 An entertaining and interactive exhibition brought to life the stories of acclaimed children’s author, Helen Stephens...more

 Laura Ashley: The Romantic Heroine

 21 September 2013 - 5 January 2014

-To celebrate the 60th anniversary in 2013 of the founding of the Laura Ashley label, this exhibition will celebrate the vision of the romantic heroine that Laura Ashley gave to fashion in the 1960s ...more
+To celebrate the 60th anniversary in 2013 of the founding of the Laura Ashley label, this exhibition explored the vision of the romantic heroine that Laura Ashley gave to fashion in the 1960s ...more

 The Anglo-Saxons in the North

 31 July 2013 - 31 December 2013

 Highlighting the Museum’s Anglo-Saxon archaeology collections, in celebration of the Lindisfarne Gospels’ return to the region in 2013 ...more